the22mastermind/the22mastermind/README.md

 - 👯 I'm looking to collaborate on products focusing on health, education, hospitality and finance industries especially for the African context.

 - ⚡ Fun fact: One thing on my bucket list is Skydiving.
 Okay, another thing is scuba diving.
-Wait, there's also swimming in the cave pools in Santorini, Greece and staying at kudadoo maldives private island ...:sweat_smile: the list is quite long.
+Wait, there's also swimming in the cave pools in Santorini, Greece and staying at kudadoo maldives private island ...:sweat_smile: the list is quite long, let me stop day dreaming, this code will not write itself.

 #### Find me around the web :earth_africa:
 - 📫 How to reach me: